Doodleverse/segmentation_zoo/README.md

 If you already have the conda environment, `gym`, installed from [Segmentation Gym](https://github.com/Doodleverse/segmentation_gym), you may use that.
 Otherwise, we advise creating a new conda environment to run the program.

+Note that MACS are NOT SUPPORTED.
+Only Linux and WSL on Windows.
+Not sorry :)

 1. Clone the repo:

 ```